National Science Foundation Responsible Conduct in Research Education Plan

 Postdoctoral Researchers

-Applicability: Postdoctoral researchers who are paid in full or in part by NSF grant funds must complete the on- line CITI RCR course within 30 days of beginning work on the grant.
+Applicability: Postdoctoral researchers who are paid in full or in part by NSF grant funds must complete the on- line CITI course the responsible and ethical conduct in research within 30 days of beginning work on the grant.
 In addition, they are encouraged to attend the Introduction to the Responsible Conduct of Research workshop offered at Wake Forest Baptist Health or the 2-hour workshop for graduate students.
 This training should be supplemented through interactions with the PI as required by the postdoctoral researcher’s mentoring plan.

 If a postdoctoral researcher beginning work on an NSF grant does not complete on-line training within 60 days, all previous and future salary charges will be transferred to the PI’s discretionary funds.